SABR 50: Research Presentations

 Join us this summer in Baltimore to celebrate a special occasion this summer: SABR’s 50th annual convention, scheduled for August 17-21, 2022, at the Hyatt Regency Inner Harbor!

-Conference and hotel registration for SABR 50 is now available at SABR.org/convention.
-Or click here to register for SABR 50.
+- Full and single-day registration for SABR 50 will be available on-site at the Hyatt Regency during the convention.
 All baseball fans are welcome to attend.

 Learn more about our research presentations, including full abstracts and speaker biographies, on this page.